skriptum/inequality/text/04_discussion.md

 **Drivers of**: rising Housing Wealth

-is it driven by higher prices or more stock?
+is it driven by higher prices or more savings?

-- price effect
-  - no change in stock
-  - change of prices of existing Houses
-- quantity effect
+-

-  - changes in stock / ownership
-  - independent of HP
+- gini coefficient of income = down
-  - Counter:
-    - Stock did not grow much in Europe
-    - HO did not change much in Europe Countries
-    - not able to explain the changes
+- short time frame = probably not possible for doubling of wealth in 2011-2021

-Literature @knollNoPriceHome2017
+- Literature @knollNoPriceHome2017
+  - valuatio channel over the 70 years = half

-- most is valuation channel, especially for lower deciles
+  - Differential, lower deciles = more than upper (long term)

-therefore: main focus: valuation channel